-Can you describe what your infrastructure is like now?
+Can you describe your IT infrastructure?

 David Chivers: In the old building, it grew over time, from mainframe to a mix of physical servers and virtual servers.
 Now with our modernization, we have 365 servers and only about 10 physical servers left, and eight of those are for support of VSE's backup and recovery system.
-We use Cisco [Unified Computing System] blades and Dell servers, with [Hewlett Packard] and Solaris still in place for specialty applications that need to run on these systems.
+We use Cisco [Unified Computing System] blades and Dell servers, with HP and Solaris still in place for specialty applications that need to run on these systems.

 We also upgraded to an EMC VNX 7500, bringing our existing VNX 5500 to the DR site.
 And we use a Cisco backbone and VMware vSphere 5.1 for virtualization.